alibabacloud-howto/microservices-with-kubernetes/README.md

                 ports:
                 - containerPort: 80
         ```

+        Please change the container repository url in the `image` property to yours accordingly.

         It describes we use the front-end web application container image we pushed in the previous step, and require only 1 [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/), which runs the application container, with port 80.